Skip to content

 How to make Fattoush salad dressing.

-This is such an easy Fattoush dressing!
-So many flavors:
+This is such an easy Fattoush dressing, yet packed with so many essential flavors:

 In a small bowl, whisk the pomegranate molasses, lemon juice, garlic, sumac, dried mint, olive oil, salt and pepper.
 Taste, looking for balanced sweet-tart flavor.
-You likey?!
 Adjust as needed.
-Take care not to overdo it with the pomegranate molasses.
+Take care not to overdo it with the pomegranate molasses, to balance that sweetness with the other flavors.

 3. Add the pita chips just before serving.
 This way they will stay crisp without soaking too much dressing before serving.